katarinaelez/katarinaelez.github.io/_pages/about.md

 ---

 <p>
-I am an early-career researcher in drug discovery, with experience in conducting and analyzing large-scale molecular simulations for medicinal chemistry and developing deep learning models for protein structure representation.
+I am an early-career researcher in drug discovery, with 5+ years of experience conducting and analyzing large-scale molecular simulations for medicinal chemistry and developing deep learning models for protein structure representation.
 </p>

 <p>